nsniteshsahni/Portfolio/README.md

 # Frameworks
 - Frontend is developed using Bootstrap,HTML and CSS
-- Backend in in ASP.NET,The complete admin panel for editing,adding data
+- Backend is in ASP.NET,The complete admin panel for editing,adding data

 # Demo
 visit http://nsportfolio.azurewebistes.net and explore it